-In September 2012, the Company entered into a 10-year lease for office space in St. Louis County, Missouri, to relocate the Company's headquarters and the Bank's headquarters from 13001 Hollenberg Drive in Bridgeton, Missouri.
-The Company's headquarters occupy 13,991 square feet in an office center at 12444 Powerscourt Drive and the Bank's headquarters occupy 10,564 square feet in the same center at 12412 Powerscourt Drive.
-The vacated 18,000 square feet of office space at 13001 Hollenberg Drive supports the expansion of the transportation processing activities which are currently performed in 42,000 square feet of the building.
-The physical move occurred in February 2013.
+In September 2012, the Company entered into a 10-year lease for office space in St. Louis County, Missouri, to house the headquarters of the Company and the Bank.
+The Company's headquarters occupy 13,991 square feet in an office center at 12444 Powerscourt Drive, and the Bank's headquarters occupy 10,564 square feet in the same center at 12412 Powerscourt Drive.

+The Company owns approximately 61,500 square feet of office space at 13001 Hollenberg Drive in Bridgeton, Missouri where the Company's transportation processing activities are performed.